H-1B Visa

-the H-1B allows dual intent, unlike the Student visa that does not allow you to have the intention to immigrate.
+The H-1B visa allows dual intent, unlike the Student visa, which does not permit an intention to immigrate.

-- At least 365 days have passed since the foreign national filed any labor certification application, Form ETA 750, required or used by the foreigner to attain EB immigrant status or an EB immigrant petition was filed.
+- At least 365 days have passed since the foreign national filed any labor certification application, Form ETA-750, required or used by the foreign national to attain EB immigrant status, or an EB immigrant petition was filed.

-- If the I-140 application is approved but the visa numbers are unavailable to file the I-485, the client will be granted a three-year extension.
+- If the I-140 application is approved but the visa numbers are unavailable to file the I-485, the client will be granted a three-year extension of stay.

 Who Qualifies?

-In order to qualify as a speciality occupation the position must meet the following criteria:
+To qualify as a speciality occupation, the position must meet the following criteria:

 - Architecture